This site is currently under construction.

 THE native AMERICAN LITERARY ATLAS

-Welcome to the Native American Literary Atlas (NALA), a digital atlas that shares, explores, visualizes, and connects communities and researchers to the literary networks of Indigenous authorship.
+Welcome to the Native American Literary Atlas, a digital atlas that shares, explores, visualizes, and connects communities and researchers to the literary networks of Indigenous authorship.
 The atlas highlights Native-authored books from the Collection of Native American Literature at Amherst College, revealing patterns of intersection and relationships across more than 250 years of Native writing and publishing.

 The atlas features publications by authors from the Native Northeast, including tribal histories, political writings, sermons, stories and poetry by Northeastern Indigenous Peoples, which are intended for a public audience.